Lee Elder, 1st Black golfer to play Masters, dies at age 87

 Twenty-two years later, Woods became the first Black golfer to capture the green jacket, launching one of the greatest careers in golf history.

-“Lee Elder was a pioneer, and in so many ways,” Nicklaus said.
-“Yes, he was the first black golfer to play in the Masters Tournament, but that simply underlined the hard work Lee put in to further the cause of everyone who has a dream to play on the PGA Tour and perhaps thinks there were too many barriers before them.”
+”Lee Elder was a pioneer, and in so many ways,” Nicklaus wrote on his Twitter account. ”Yes, he was the first Black golfer to play in the Masters Tournament, but that simply underlined the hard work Lee put in to further the cause of everyone who has a dream to play on the PGA Tour and perhaps thinks there were too many barriers before them.”

-This past April, in the wake of social justice protests that roiled the nation, the Masters honored Elder by having him join Nicklaus and Gary Player for the ceremonial opening tee shots.
+After Woods’ record 12-stroke victory in 1997 – the first of his five Masters titles and 15 major championships overall – he reflected on the contributions of Black golfers such as Elder and Charlie Sifford, the tour’s first Black player.

-Elder’s poor health prevented him from taking a swing, but he held up his driver proudly at the first tee, clearly moved by the moment.
+”I thought about those guys coming up 18,” Woods said that evening. ”I said a little prayer and said thanks.
+I wasn’t the first.
+I wasn’t the pioneer.
+I thank them.
+I think that’s why this victory is even more special.
+Lee, because of what he did, I was able to play here.
+Because of Charlie, I was able to play on the PGA Tour.
+I lived my dream because of those guys.”

 Fred Ridley, chairman of Augusta National and the Masters, called Elder ”a true pioneer in the game of golf.”

-He developed into one of the UGA’s best players, but meager prize money made it tough to earn a living.
-Finally, at the age of 33, Elder was able to afford PGA qualifying school, where he earned his first tour card for the 1968 season.
+He developed into one of the UGA’s best players, winning 18 of 22 tournaments in one dominating stretch, but meager prize money made it tough to earn a living.
+Finally, at the age of 33, Elder had saved up enough to afford PGA qualifying school, where he earned his first tour card for the 1968 season.

-The highlight of his rookie year was a memorable loss to Nicklaus on the fifth hole of a sudden-death playoff at the American Golf Classic.
+The highlight of his rookie year was a memorable loss to Nicklaus on the fifth hole of a sudden-death playoff at Firestone Country Club in Akron, Ohio.

 Elder would go on to capture four PGA Tour victories and eight more wins on the PGA Tour Champions for 50-and-over players.
 He played in all four major championships, tying for 11th at both the 1974 PGA Championship and the 1979 U.S. Open.